Thank you to everyone who made the first Mickeyfest a smashing success!

 This little lady, Lauren, asked all her friends to donate money to Sanfilippo research for her birthday instead of buying her toys.
 We were so touched that someone so young would do something so selfless.
 Her parents should be very proud of her!

-11-year old Blakely Stawicki has organized a shoe drive!
-She's collecting 2,500 pairs of new and gently used shoes to raise money for Sanfilippo research through Funds2orgs.
-Blakely thought this up all on her own and took the initiaitve to make it happen.
-You can read all about her efforts, and the drive which goes through April 15th, here!
+11-year old Blakely Stawicki organized a shoe drive to help Save Mickey!
+She collected 4, 425 pairs of new and gently used shoes to raise money for Sanfilippo research through Funds2orgs.
+Blakely thought this up all on her own and took the initiative to make it happen.
+You can read all about her efforts here!

 Two remarkable young ladies from Middletown High, Ashten and Jess, spent Rare Disease Day at AI Dupont Hospital raising awareness of Sanfilippo Syndrome!
 As part of their organization HOSA- Future Health Professionals- they researched the disease, made a very informative poster and presentation to all of the attendees, and even raised funds to fight Sanfilippo.
 We're very grateful for all of their hard work!

 When Mickey's friends the Kunicki's found out that she was sick, they decided to pitch in!
 The boys held a lemonade stand in September to raise awareness of Sanfilippo, and it raised almost $200 to help push Sanfilippo research forward!
 We are very proud of them and touched by what they did.
 Thank you to the whole Kunicki family!